cyrilastro/rpi4gw-docker/README.md

 - Use Game and Watch Patch repo to create custom firmware for Dual Boot.
 - Use Game and Watch Retro-Go NewUI repo.

 Shell command to use for uploading your custom firmware with Game and Watch Patch repo onto a 64Mb EXT Flash upgraded device.
-Consider to update arg ***--device=*** with your device.
+Consider to update arg ***--device=*** with your device type, mario or zelda.
 ```
 $ cd /opt/workdir/game-and-watch-patch
 $ make clean